Boeing close to 10-a-month goal for 787 production

-NORTH CHARLESTON, South Carolina (Reuters) - Boeing Co (BA.N) is close to hitting its production target of building 10 of its high-tech 787 Dreamliner jets a month, a top Boeing executive said on Thursday.
+NORTH CHARLESTON, South Carolina, Dec 19 (Reuters) - Boeing Co is close to hitting its production target of building 10 of its high-tech 787 Dreamliner jets a month, a top Boeing executive said on Thursday.

 “It’s the fastest we’ve ever gone on any airplane,” said Jack Jones, vice president and general manager of Boeing South Carolina.